worker-tools/worker-tools.github.io/_projects/ghuc.md

 Because GHUC.cc _keeps it simple_ and uses redirects you don't have to worry about it reaching GH API rate limits, etc.

-GHUC.cc accpets any GitHub tag or branch as a version specifier.
+GHUC.cc accepts any GitHub tag or branch as a version specifier.
 For example, to redirect to the `dev` branch use `worker-tools/middleware@dev/index.ts`

 You can also leave out the version suffix, in which case GHUC.cc will redirect to the repository's default branch: